 The beautiful oval or heart-shaped leaves grow up to 2” to 3” inches in length.

 The leaves grow in pairs along the stem.

 Periwinkle plants produce beautiful spring flowers from April to May, which continue to adorn the gardens during the summer.

-These fragrant, gorgeous flowers rise above the lush leaves and add spring color to the setting.
+These fragrant, gorgeous flowers rise above the lush leaves and add spring vibrant colors to the setting.

-Growing in a range of hues including pink, violet, blue, purple, and lavender, each flower is up to 2” inches in size and has five showy petals.
+Growing in a range of hues, including pink, violet, blue, lavender, and purple flowers.
+Each flower is up to 2” inches in size and has five showy petals.

 Not all varieties out of the 30 species of Periwinkle plants are poisonous.

 While Vinca major and minor rarely show mild toxicity, Catharanthus rosea is a highly poisonous variety.